Iceland Waterfalls Map: 15 Best Waterfalls In Iceland

 The primary cascade is 120 meters (400 feet) tall, making it the third-tallest cascade in Iceland.
 There’s likewise a second (colossal) cascade running into a similar gulch, which is a really noteworthy ravine in itself.
 The subsequent all-encompassing perspectives you can arrive at are staggering.

-1 thought on “Iceland Waterfalls Map: 15 Best Waterfalls In Iceland”
+16 thoughts on “Iceland Waterfalls Map: 15 Best Waterfalls In Iceland”

 Leave a Comment